 One of the main attractions of mobile marketing is that mobile phones are almost always switched on and people usually have them to hand.
-That means SMS (short messaging service) messages are usually read.
+That means text messages (also called SMS, for 'short messaging service') are usually read.

-What's more, the mobile phone has become the first place many people turn in all kinds of situations: to check for directions or to look up the price of a product, for example — indeed, to find any information online.
-And because people are using their phones in these ways, your business can benefit hugely from intelligent mobile marketing.
+What's more, the mobile phone has become the first place people turn in all kinds of situations: to check for directions or to look up the price of a product, for example — indeed, to find any information online.
+Because people use their phones in these ways, your business can benefit hugely from intelligent mobile marketing.

-In fact, with mobile internet access exploding, potential customers are going to try and reach your business via their mobile phones whether you like it or not.
-That means you really must consider the experience they have.
+In fact, the majority of people in the UK now access the internet from mobile devices.
+This means potential customers are going to try and reach your business via their mobile phones whether you like it or not.
+You really must consider the experience they have.

-But with the mobile landscape changing so swiftly, it's important you don't regard mobile marketing as separate to your other marketing efforts.
+With the mobile landscape still changing swiftly, don't regard mobile marketing as separate to your other marketing efforts.
 In particular, it's becoming harder to determine where online marketing ends and mobile marketing begins.

-As mobile internet access becomes more widespread, you'll have to consider mobile users whenever you're sending a marketing email or changing your website.
-You can't control how or when people use their mobile phones - and as other mobile devices like tablet computers become more widely used, the mobile world is only going to continue to grow.
+You can't control how or when people use their mobile phones.
+And as other mobile devices like tablet computers become widely used, the mobile world will only continue to grow.

-Many types of small business can benefit from mobile phone communication - for example, local entertainment businesses such as nightclubs and restaurants can use text marketing to advertise special events, while retailers can text details of sales or vouchers timed to catch shoppers in the right place.
+Many small businesses can benefit from mobile phone communication.
+For example, local entertainment businesses such as restaurants can use text and email marketing to advertise special events.
+And retailers can text details of sales or vouchers timed to catch shoppers in the right place.

 Businesses that work by appointment, such as opticians or hair salons, are ideally placed to use text messages or apps to send reminders and to alert customers when it's time to book their next appointment.
 What's more, they can send special offers and details of last-minute availability.